- This event has passed.

 On the occasion of the 50th commemoration anniversary of Saint Pio’s passing, the relics of St. Pio will be touring around the United States, with a stop at Our Lady of Peace Church for public veneration.
 The 2018 tour follows last year’s sensational and headline-making tour that attracted an estimated 250,000 faithful.
 In addition, some of the most important secular media covered this event, including FOX NEWS, NBC, The Wall Street Journal, and The New York Times, to mention just a few.

-Veneration officially opens in the church following the 8am Mass and will continue throughout the day between the regular schedule of Masses at 12pm and 5:15pm, all the way until 7pm.
-The day will conclude with a Mass at 7:30pm, which will be celebrated by the pastor, Rev. Brian Dinkel, IVE, in honor of Saint Pio.
-The Saint Pio Foundation will sell books and items related to Padre Pio in front of the church.
+Veneration officially opens in the Family Learning Center at 9am and will continue throughout the day until 7pm.
+The day will conclude in the church with a Mass in honor of Saint Pio at 7:30pm, which will be celebrated by the pastor, Rev. Brian Dinkel, IVE.
+The Saint Pio Foundation will sell books and items related to Padre Pio at the event.

 The relics on tour include: Saint Pio’s glove, crusts from the wounds, cotton-gauze with Saint Pio’s blood stains, a lock of his hair, his mantle, and his handkerchief soaked with his sweat hours before he died.